-Consistent with WEC Energy Group's bylaws and Corporate Governance Guidelines, the Board retains the right to exercise its discretion in combining or separating the offices of the Chief Executive Officer and Chairman of the Board.
+Consistent with WEC Energy Group's bylaws and Corporate Governance Guidelines, the Board has discretion to combine and separate the offices of the Chief Executive Officer and Chairman of the Board.
 The Board believes the current leadership structure of separate CEO and Chairman positions is in the best interests of the Company's stockholders at this time.
-This structure allows Mr. Fletcher to focus on implementing the Company's operating plans and leading the day-to-day management of our seven customer-facing utilities, and allows Mr. Klappa to lead the Board in its oversight, advisory and risk management roles, with added leadership responsibility for Company strategy, capital allocation, investor relations and economic development matters.
+This structure allows Mr. Lauber and before him, allowed Mr. Fletcher, to focus on implementing the Company's operating plans and leading the day-to-day management of our seven customer-facing utilities, and allows Mr. Klappa to lead the Board in its oversight, advisory and risk management roles, with added leadership responsibility for Company strategy, capital allocation, investor relations and economic development matters.